deweythedeci/osquery-ctf/README.md

 `git clone https://github.com/REPLACEME`

+Install the required packages.

+`pip install ansible`

-Run the setup script.
+Run the setup script to initialize everything.

-`cd osquery-ctf; ./setup.sh`
+`./setup-lab.sh`

 Then, to play each level start it up with the run script.